jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 ![*GNOME Software Store*](images/Chapter-04/software-store.png "Software Store")

-This is a feature added by RedHat to improve upon Gnome Packages, which is the default package manger in GNOME 3.
+This is a feature added by RedHat to improve upon Gnome Packages, which is the default package manager in GNOME 3.
 The package manager is called **Software**.
 There is a wide selection of free and opensource software to choose from.
 In the meantime you can use the Software store to install the good old __GNOME Packages__ and __GNOME Update__ package manager and updater which will default to the old style and let you install pretty much everything.

-### Ubuntu Unity Desktop - Depricated
+### Ubuntu Unity Desktop - Deprecated

-**As of April 2018 Ubuntu releasde Unity has been depricated in favor of GNOME3, this section is kept for historical reference.**
+**As of April 2018 Ubuntu released Unity has been deprecated in favor of GNOME3, this section is kept for historical reference.**

 [Unity](https://unity.ubuntu.com/ "Unity") is Ubuntu's GNOME 3 shell augmentation/replacement.
 This means that Unity sits on top of GNOME 3 but has its interface drastically reimagined.
 Unity focuses on two parts, the Application Launcher and the top panel.
 Everything else is dedicated to screen space.
 This is part of Ubuntu's goal to make their interface perform and scale on multiple screen sizes and devices not unlike Windows 10.
-Unity survices this day as part of the abandoned [Ubuntu Touch](https://ubports.com/ "Ubuntu Touch") mobile phone operatiing system.
+Unity survices this day as part of the abandoned [Ubuntu Touch](https://ubports.com/ "Ubuntu Touch") mobile phone operating system.

 ## Conclusion